-Reno, Nevada has been a great place to focus on redevelopment projects over the last fifteen plus years.
-As Reno transitions from a casino-based-economy to a diversified economy based on warehousing, manufacturing, technology and sports-tourism it has created numerous opportunities as old uses phase out and new ones come in.
+Reno, Nevada has been a great place to focus on redevelopment projects over the last twenty plus years.
+As Reno evolves from a casino-based-economy to a diversified economy based on warehousing, manufacturing, technology and sports-tourism it has created numerous opportunities as old uses phase out and new ones come in.
 (Read about this transformation in the New York Times)

 I have historically been interested in the CalAve and Mid-Town Districts due to their proximity to the higher-income Old Southwest neighborhood.
 The Sunday, October 20, 2013 New York Times article featured a number of establishments that I have worked on, including The Hub, Death & Taxes and Brasserie St. James.
 A colleague and I owned and redeveloped the property where The Hub and Death & Taxes currently operate and I represented the tenant/owner of Brasserie St. James when he bought 901 S. Center, which he subsequently redeveloped into the Brasserie.
 More recently Wells Ave has come into its own as the housing market surges, driving the gentrification of the Holcomb to VA Hospital corridor.

 Reno is no longer a secret, primarily due to the Tesla Gigafactory, which catalyzed economic growth and made Reno “cool” – although some say it just spoiled a well-kept-secret.
 Data centers from Switch, Apple and Google all followed and in 2018 Blockchain LLC bought out the remaining 67,000 acres in the Tahoe Reno Industrial Center.
 While the secret is out Reno continues to be affordable with an even higher quality of life.
 Check out the December 2017 article from Powder magazine which lists Reno as one of four up-and-coming ski towns and in 2019 Reno made Outside’s top twelve best places list.

 - Three buildings situated in a prime location